ARCT-TECH/Didjadoo/README.md

 - ensure to save the user (user.save!) in order to make a task

 6. Created a seed for task to populate the database with the initial required data.

+7. Created methods and RSPEC testing for Users and Tasks